infocusp/scaLR/README.md

 - **evaluation**:
     - `get_predictions`: generate predictions of trained model on data
     - `accuracy`: generate accuracy of predictions
-    - `generate_and_save_classification_report`: function to generate a classwise report containing precision, recall, f1-score metrics and storing the table
+    - `generate_and_save_classification_report`: function to generate a classwise report containing precision, recall, f1-score metrics and to store the table
     - `perform_differential_expression_analysis`: function to generate deg analysis report, and a volcano plot of pvalues vs log2_fold_change in gene expression
     - `generate_gene_recall_curve`: function to generate gene recall curves as per user defined inputs for reference and ranked genes